What’s a Max Plankton?

 It’s a band made up of experienced players from Chicagoland playing original rock music that’s been described as Power-Prog-Pop.
 They like to write fun, melodic and catchy music, with occasional progressive adventures.
 And to get the full entertainment experience, please listen to the words!

-Max released one full-length album called “Equations” that came out in 2012, and they’re continuing to develop new songs.
+Max released two full-length albums, and they’re continuing to develop new songs.
 They’ve garnered some loyal fans and they love playing live!

 Who’s in Max Plankton?